basdereus/vaadin-examples/README.md

 `gradle build`

-Now `import` the project into eclipse by :
+Now you can `import` the project into eclipse by :

 `import > general > Existing Projects into workspace`

-For all the other vaadin example use the same procedure
+For all the other vaadin example use the same procedure.

 ### VaadingFilteringTable